Milan, Italy

 When we asked expats and global nomads about their social experiences in Milan, they replied:

 "Expatriates, retirees and digital nomads living in Milan typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through language exchanges, meet-ups, and social events.
 There are also plenty of bars, restaurants, and cafes to explore, as well as cultural activities such as art galleries, museums, and concerts.
-Additionally, Milan is home to many international companies, so there are plenty of networking opportunities for those looking to make professional connections," said an expat in Milan.
+Additionally, Milan is home to many international companies, so there are plenty of networking opportunities for those looking to make professional connections," wrote one expat living in Milan.

 "Milan offers a vibrant social life with a variety of activities and events catering to different interests.
 The city's numerous bars, cafes, and restaurants provide ample opportunities for socializing over aperitivo, a Milanese tradition.
 Cultural events, such as art exhibitions, concerts, and theater performances, are frequent and attract diverse crowds.
 The nightlife in Milan is lively, with many options ranging from chic nightclubs to relaxed pubs," wrote Brian Viola from Italian For A While.